SatoMichi/SE_CW_Bike_Rental_System/README.md

 comment:
 Definition of isNearTo() method in class Location has doubtful correctness.
 Eg: Edinburgh uses EH* *** to classify district, If two places are in the same area, they still might have different numerical postcode.
 And different country uses different system for postcode.
-How do you tell if their numerical postcodes are the same, then they must be near to each other. grammer error in the comment of Location, one of them:  `<p>This class include the method to check whether two lacation is near or not `
+How do you tell if their numerical postcodes are the same, then they must be near to each other.
+Grammer error in the comment of Location, one of them:  `<p>This class include the method to check whether two lacation is near or not `

 **11/21:Sato**
 Uploaded in "Class and Test".